-What is the Best Sleeping Position?
+What is the Best Way to Sleep?

 Everybody has their favourite sleeping position.
 However, some are better for you than others.
 Try to sleep in a posture that helps you maintain the curve in your lower back.
 We recommend lying on your back with a pillow under your knees (if more comfortable) or on your side with your knees slightly bent.

 It is preferable to not sleep on your side with your knees drawn up to your chest (the foetal position).
-However, having said that some back conditions will find this preferable.
+However, some back conditions will find this preferable.
 You should seek the advice of your physiotherapist if you are in doubt.

-If you are suffering back pain, you could try lying over a lumbar roll or peanut cushion at night to make you more comfortable.
+If you are suffering from back pain, you could try lying over a lumbar roll or peanut cushion at night to make you more comfortable.
 A rolled sheet or towel tied around your waist may also be helpful.
 You may wish to avoid sleeping on your stomach, especially on a saggy mattress.
 This sag can cause back strain and can be uncomfortable for your neck.

 Select a firm mattress or an ensemble that does not sag.
 If necessary, place a board under your bed’s mattress.
 You can also set the mattress on the floor temporarily if needed.
-If you’ve always slept on a soft surface, it may be initially painful to change to a harder surface.
+If you’ve always slept on a soft surface, it may be initially painful to change to a more rigid shell.
 Try to do what’s most comfortable for you.

-Rising from Bed
+How to Rise from Bed

 When standing up from the lying position, turn on your side, draw up both knees and swing your legs over the side of the bed.
 Sit up by pushing yourself up with your hands.
 Bend forward at your waist with your core muscles activated.

-The human neck curves slightly forward (to sustain the weight of the head when upright), and it is crucial to maintain this curve when in a resting position.
-If the height of the pillow is too high or low when sleeping, your neck is bent abnormally out of alignment, causing muscle and joint strain.
-You can even wake with headaches.
+The human neck curves slightly forward (to sustain the head’s weight when upright), and it is crucial to maintain this curve when in a resting position.
+If the pillow’s height is too high or low when sleeping, your neck is bent abnormally out of alignment, causing muscle and joint strain.
+You can even wake up with headaches.

-Poor pillow support can also cause narrowing of the air pipe, resulting in obstructed breathing, and sometimes snoring, which can hinder sleep.
+Poor pillow support can also cause narrowing of the air pipe, resulting in obstructed breathing and sometimes snoring, hindering sleep.

 The best lying or sleeping position may vary, depending on your symptoms.
 No matter what posture you lie in, the pillow should be under your head, but not your shoulders, and should be a thickness that allows your head to be in a normal position.

-To give your body the proper rest it needs, and to ensure the health of your spine, physiotherapists recommend only two sleeping positions: Side sleeping and supine sleeping.
+To give your body the proper rest it needs and ensure your spine’s health, physiotherapists recommend only two sleeping positions: Side sleeping and supine sleeping.